Maureen-osaghae/My-AWS-Learning-Journey/Creating an Amazon DynamoDB for the café website.md

 <h2>Task 5: Adding multiple items by using the SDK and batch processing</h2>

 Sofía is glad that the café staff will be able to load individual records into the table.
 However, she knows that it isn't scalable for café staff to load records into the database one at a time.
 She knows that it's more efficient to use a batch process for loading a large quantity of records at one time.

-In this task, you continue as Sofía to implement batch processing by using the SDK.
+In this task, I continue as Sofía to implement batch processing by using the SDK.
-Because this batch load contains all product records, you must delete all existing records from the table before you run it.
+Because this batch load contains all product records, I must delete all existing records from the table before I run it.

-Delete all records:
+To delete all records:
 <ol>
           <li>Select the check boxes for all the table records. </li>
           <li>From the Actions menu, choose Delete item(s). </li>
           <li>In the pop-up window confirmation box, enter Delete and choose Delete items</li>
 </ol>

 In the AWS Cloud9 IDE, open the resources > test.json file, and review the data.
-This file contains six records that you use to test the batch-load script.
+This file contains six records that I use to test the batch-load script.
 Notice that this file contains multiple entries for apple pie on purpose.

 <img width="958" alt="image" src="https://github.com/user-attachments/assets/4096be48-5872-4ba0-b9dd-f515c6355409" />

-Now, update the script that performs the batch load.
+Now, I will update the script that performs the batch load.
 Update the test_batch_put.py script:
 <ol>
       <li>In the AWS Cloud9 IDE, open the python_3 > test_batch_put.py script.</li>
       <li>Update the <FMI_1> placeholder with the FoodProducts table name. </li>